remram44/insurlt/README.md

 It is written in C++, the obvious tool for the job.

-This service used to exist as clique-salope.com, however it looks like it has now been decommisioned.
-Being such an important piece of the modern Internet, someone has to put it back online.
+This service used to exist as clique-salope.com, however it looks like it has now been discontinued.
+Being such an important piece of the modern Internet, someone had to put it back online.

 # How to setup